wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-server/wazuh_server_rpm.rst

 	 # yum install filebeat-6.1.2

-3. Download the Filebeat config file from the Wazuh repository.
+3. Download the Filebeat configuration file from the Wazuh repository.
 This is pre-configured to forward Wazuh alerts to Logstash:

   .. code-block:: console